Versa-Coder/panda-events/readme.md

 Before emitting any event, it's required to register the event name and the listener or the call-back function.
 Using a single PandaEvents instance you can register multiple events and for an event you may have more than one listener (callback)

-Note that, each time you register an listener, it gives an **Listener Id** which is very unique to the event and that listener.
+**Note that**, each time you register an listener, it gives an **Listener Id** which is very unique to the event and that listener.
 The Id can be used to keep track also to remove the listener

 **Syantx**